ydahal1/ydahal1/jokes.md

-I cut my finger cutting cheese.
-I know it may be a cheesy story but I feel grate now.
+Don't buy flowers at a monastery.
+Because only you can prevent florist friars.

 [
-Tue Jun 24 00:29:01 UTC 2025
+Wed Jun 25 00:29:21 UTC 2025
  ]